nsh9b3/ECDH/readMe.txt

 algorithm will now execute and the final output will be the shared secret point.
 To check the results both parties should confirm they have the same final output

-To mock two party configuration on one machine simply properly set up config files as before(the ip address and port information isn't used) and run mockTwoPartyMain with python 3.
+To run (simulating 2 parties on 1 machine): simply properly set up config files as before(the ip address and port information isn't used) and run mockTwoPartyMain with python 3.
 The curve parameters from firstPartyConfig are used and the ones in secondPartyConfig are ignored.